Ohio Insure Plan Logo

 Understanding Medicare Part A & Part B Deductibles

-Plan F fully covers both Part A and B deductible amounts as well as Part B coinsurance at a 100% level.
+Plan F fully covers both Part A and Part B deductible amounts as well as Part B coinsurance at a 100% level.
 Most Medicare supplements cover the Part A deductible, but only two (Plan C & F) cover the smaller Part B deductible.

 Coverage For Medicare Part B Excess Charges